paavani/howto-1/env_paths.md

 	$ env

 #### Create a new environment variable called GOPATH for the directory goplay
-	$ export GOPATH=$Home/goplay # To know what is $HOME, give above "env" command
+	$ export GOPATH=$Home/goplay

 ### PATH
-1. PATH is an env variable.
+1. PATH is an env variable created by OS unlike the above GOPATH.
 2. It contains lot of paths for frequently used commands.
 3. Each path is seperated by colon (:)
 4. In windows, it is seperated by semi-colon (;)